lgalke/al-folio/_posts/2019-07-17-the-lottery-ticket-hypothesis.md

 Yu et al.
 [^lth-nlp] could show that winning tickets also exist in reinforcement learning and natural language processing architectures.
 Their experiments include classic control problems, Atari games, LSTMs, and Transformers.
-They could find winning tickets in all settings, which suggests, that the LTH phenomenon is not restricted to supervised image classification but might be a general feature of deep neural nets.
+They could find winning tickets for all architectures, which suggests, that the LTH phenomenon is not restricted to supervised image classification but might be a general property of deep neural nets.

-#### are winning tickets transferable across tasks?
+#### transfer of winning tickets across tasks and importance of structure

 Several works have analyzed whether winning tickets are transferable across tasks within the image domain[^trf1][^trf2].
 Both works suggest that winning tickets are transferable across tasks.
 However, each makes use of a particular relaxation.
 Mehta[^trf1] relaxes late resetting to using the best weights anywhere in the training process on the source task.
 His explanation of this decision is that the purpose of transfer learning is to save training effort on the target task.

+**TODO: Give a bit more details**

 Morcos et al.[^trf2] compare against random tickets that are not only randomly initialized but are also randomly permuted.